Church Farmhouse, Kemeys Commander

-Church Farmhouse, Kemeys Commander, Monmouthshire is a former parsonage dating from the mid-16th century.
+Church Farmhouse in Kemeys Commander, Monmouthshire, Wales, is a former parsonage dating from the mid-16th century.
 The farmhouse and the attached barn are Grade II* listed buildings.

 History

 Sir Cyril Fox and Lord Raglan, in their three-volume study, Monmouthshire Houses, date Church Farmhouse to 1550–1560.
-The farmhouse was originally the parsonage to the adjacent Church of All Saints On a tithe map of 1841, the farmhouse is recorded as being occupied by an Eleanor Morgan, who was farming 107 acres.
+The farmhouse was originally the parsonage to the adjacent Church of All Saints.
+On a tithe map of 1841, the farmhouse is recorded as being occupied by an Eleanor Morgan, who was farming 107 acres.

 Architecture and description

 The building is a cruck-truss house but without the hall open to the roof, the more common style.
 It is constructed of whitewashed rubble.
 The building contains a Tudor door reused from nearby Allt-y-Bela.
 The attic partition has some, "now much faded", figure paintings of a man, a woman and a child.
 The farmhouse and its attached barn are Grade II* listed buildings, the listing describing the building as a “well-preserved 16th century farmhouse”.